karlotness/nn-benchmark/README.md

 After launching one phase, wait for all of its jobs to complete before launching the next.

-The script automatically detects whether a SLURM queue is available by looking for the `sbatch` executable on the path.
+The script automatically detects whether a Slurm queue is available by looking for the `sbatch` executable on the path.
 You can override this auto-detection using the `--launch-type` argument with options:
 `local`, `slurm`, or `auto` (the default).